top of page

 Like I said 1, 2, 3 lines ago... with Invasive and Noxious Weeds, it's the long game that counts.

-The key to controlling this area in the long term, like controlling any invasive weed, is to reduce the friction or difficulty of the work, and then follow up.
-After all the work in 'clearing the land' it is easy to get discouraged with the sheer amount of work still needed.
-However, there are some mental assists for keeping on things.
+The key to controlling this area in the long term, like controlling any invasive, is to reduce the friction or difficulty of the work, and then follow up.
+After all the work in 'clearing the land' it is easy to get discouraged with the consistent, follow up work still needed.
+However, there are some mental assists for keeping on top of this.
 Motivation in restoring or remediating land is very personal.
 My own thoughts on returning land to a natural, healthy state comes from Genesis 2:15

 "And the Lord God took the Man and put him in the Garden of Eden to work it and take care of it."